sQUlearn/squlearn/docs/user_guide/executor.rst

     # Executor with the FakeManilaV2 backend
     executor = Executor(FakeManilaV2())

-- A PennyLane device of a quantum computing backend.
-In the following example, the Executor is initialized with a AWS device.
+- A PennyLane device of a quantum computing backend obtained with :func:`pennylane.device`.
+In the following example, the :class:`Executor <squlearn.Executor>` is initialized with a AWS device.
 Note that this example requires the PennyLane AWS plugin to be installed (``pip install amazon-braket-pennylane-plugin``) and the AWS credentials to be configured.
+A full list of plugins for PennyLane can be found `here <https://pennylane.ai/plugins/#plugins>`_.

   .. code-block:: python